D4wnstar/aetherwisp/Classical mechanics/Quantities/Linear momentum.md

 > [!info] Conservation of the momentum of a system
 > If the total *external* force $\mathbf{F}$ is zero, the total linear momentum is conserved.

 External forces are those applied to the particles by external sources and not other particles.
-An example would be Earth's [[Interazione gravitazionale|gravity]] acting on a basket of balls.
+An example would be Earth's [[Gravity|gravity]] acting on a basket of balls.